 French River pike, Canada Northern pike fishing.
 Canadian expert outfitter, trophy Canada fishing, meals, relaxed.

-Warm clothing (nights are cool), two piece rain suit, extra pair of shoes, flashlight, camera, sharp knife, small portable cooler, swim suit, sun screen, fishing gear.
+Warm clothing (nights are cool), two piece rain suit, extra pair of shoes or boots, flashlight, camera, sharp knife, small portable cooler, swim suit, sun screen, fishing gear.
 Mosquito coils and repellant with DEET is helpful.
 Passport or Passport Card must be valid to reenter United States.
 See bottom of DIRECTION PAGE for U.S. passport requirements or passport cards.
 In addition, for hunters - hunting gear along with a current or previous hunting license from your state or province – a must!
 All guests are reminded to limit the amount of gear and weight of travel items for transport to the lodge.
-Items may not exceed 70 pound weight limit per box or item.
+Please limit boxes to 70 pound weight limit for safety purposes.

 LICENSES - Fishing and Hunting

-2013 - Fishing, Outdoor Cards, and Hunting licenses are NO longer available at the Hartley Bay Marina.
-Please purchase fishing licenses online, at Pointe Au Baril, French River Trading Post, Canadian Tire or MNR prior to your arrival at Hartley Bay.
+Fishing, Outdoor Cards, and Hunting licenses are NO longer available at Hartley Bay Marina.
+Please purchase fishing licenses online, at Pointe Au Baril, Canadian Tire or MNR prior to your arrival.
+Bear's Den Lodge will assist you if you arrive without your fishing license.
+Bear's Den Lodge will provide full service to our guests.

-Please register your vehicle license at the Hartley Bay House and Marina - after stopping to cross the high speed railroad tracks.
-Please request their staff to call Bear's Den Lodge for water taxi if required.
-Hartley Bay Marina provides valet supervised parking and valet boat launching - your vehicle keys remain at the Marina.
+Please register your vehicle license at Hartley Bay Marina - after stopping to cross the high speed railroad tracks.
+Please request Marina staff to contact Bear's Den Lodge for our water taxi, if required.
+Hartley Bay Marina - valet supervised parking and valet boat launching - your vehicle keys remain at the marina.
+Serviced in order of arrival - no need to call ahead.

 Smallmouth Bass and Largemouth Bass Fishing in Canada - live release between 13" & 17" (Length)